ssbc/ssb-db2/README.md

 this function is needed after adding a new key.
 The function can be called multiple times safely.

+### onDrain(indexName?, cb)

+Waits for the index with name `indexName` to be in sync with the main log and then call `cb` with no arguments.
+If `indexName` is not provided, the base index will be used.

+The reason we do it this way is that indexes are updated asynchronously in order to not block message writing.

 ## Configuration

 You can use ssb-config parameters to configure some aspects of ssb-db2: